antronerds/r2-tutorials/docs/Annotation_Analyses.md

     annotation plotter in R2.
 2. Make sure that you are on the "main" page of R2, and that the selected dataset is "Tumor Neuroblastoma public - Versteeg - 88 - MAS5.0 - u133p2".
-From the "type of analysis" dropdown select "Annotation plotter", which can be found in the annotation subsection and press next.
+From the "Select type of analysis" dropdown select "Annotation plotter", which can be found in the annotation subsection and press next.
 3. The default view for the dataset will be plotted.
 Now one can change